Jaime Alguersuari: 2009 season

-2010
+2010 season

 Toro Rosso retained Alguersuari for the 2010 season, starting with a career-best finishes of thirteenth in Bahrain and eleventh in Australia including 22 laps battling with the 7 time world champion Michael Schumacher.
 In Malaysia one week later, Alguersuari scored his first ever Formula One points with a ninth-placed finish.
 Toro Rosso team principal Franz Tost praised Alguersuari's performance, saying the Spaniard "drove a fantastic race".
 Alguersuari then scored another point after finishing tenth at his home Grand Prix.
 In May, Alguersuari visited the Dominican Republic with his Red Bull team and became one of the first drivers to ever drive a Formula 1 vehicle on the beaches there.
 In the next 14 races, he only had one more points finish, at the final race of the year in Abu Dhabi.